The Count of Monte Cristo: Revenge

 The Count purchases a home in Auteuil, a suburb of Paris.
 He has learnt from his servant Bertuccio that it is the home in which Villefort once had an extramarital affair with Danglars's wife, who gave birth to a child that Villefort buried alive in order to cover up the affair.
 The infant was rescued by Bertuccio, named Benedetto, and raised by Bertuccio's sister Assunta, but Benedetto turned to a life of crime as a young man, murdered Assunta, and was sentenced to the galleys.

 Having impressed Parisian society with his wealth and air of mystery, the Count sets up the pieces for his revenge.
 He persuades Danglars to extend him a credit of six million francs.
-He discusses the properties of various poisons with Villefort's second wife Heloïse and allows her to borrow some of his supply.
+He discusses the properties of various poisons with Villefort's second wife Héloïse and allows her to borrow some of his supply.
 He allows his ward, Haydée—the exiled daughter of Ali Pasha of Janina, whom Dantès purchased from slavery—to see Fernand, recognising him as the man who betrayed and murdered her father and stole his fortune.
 Under the alias Lord Wilmore, Dantès frees Benedetto and Caderousse from the galleys; then he anonymously hires Benedetto to impersonate an Italian nobleman, Viscount Andrea Cavalcanti, and introduces him to Parisian society.
 Dantès manipulates the financial markets by bribing a telegraph operator to transmit a false message, causing Danglars to lose hundreds of thousands of francs.

 Meanwhile, Villefort's daughter Valentine is engaged to marry Albert's friend Franz, but she is secretly in love with Morrel's son Maximilien.
 Noirtier, her grandfather, induces Franz to break the engagement by revealing that Noirtier himself killed Franz's father in a duel.
 Benedetto ingratiates himself to Danglars, who betroths his daughter Eugénie to him after canceling her engagement to Albert.
 Caderousse blackmails Benedetto, threatening to reveal his past if he does not share his newfound wealth.
-Heloïse begins poisoning members of Villefort's family, intending to ensure that all of the family's wealth will be inherited by her son Édouard, rather than her stepdaughter Valentine.
+Héloïse begins poisoning members of Villefort's family, intending to ensure that all of the family's wealth will be inherited by her son Édouard, rather than her stepdaughter Valentine.
 However, Noirtier secretly doses Valentine with a drug that will give her limited resistance to the poison.

 Caderousse attempts to rob the Count's house but is caught by "Abbé Busoni" and forced to write a letter to Danglars, exposing "Cavalcanti" as an impostor.
 When Caderousse leaves the estate, he is stabbed by Benedetto.
 Caderousse dictates a deathbed statement naming his killer, and the Count reveals his true identity to Caderousse before he dies.